zero-to-prod/data-model/README.md

     'post' => [MyClass::class, 'postHook']
     'default' => 'value',
-    'required', // Throws an exception if the element is missing 'missing_as_null', // sets the value to null if the element is missing ])]
+    'required', // Throws an exception if the element is missing 'nullable', // sets the value to null if the element is missing ])]
 ```